- Home

 As an example, if you have a £30,000 pension, you might take £5,000 as tax-free cash, and use £15,000 to buy an annuity, while leaving the remaining £10,000 invested.
 The remaining sum would hopefully grow in value over time, enabling you to take a greater amount as tax-free cash in the future.

-Depending on the overall value of your estate, however, you might want to consider leaving a defined contribution pension relatively untouched to reduce your overall IHT bill.
+Depending on the overall value of your estate, however, you might want to consider leaving a defined contribution pension relatively untouched to reduce any potential inheritance tax (IHT) bill.
 It’s important to remember that most pensions are outside of your estate for IHT purposes, so some people may want to use their property as their main source of retirement income, leaving their pension relatively intact, although of course whether this is right for you depends on your personal circumstances.
+Learn more in our article Can my pension be used to reduce inheritance tax?

 Taking an income (or lump sum) from your property